jessiiishin/workflow/README.md

 - Sticky Note

 You can:
-- Spawn widgets
+- Spawn widgets (click or drag and drop the buttons on the left menu)
-- Clear the whole thing
+- Clear the whole thing (bottom left, "clear workspace" button)
-- Close the app and restart to see your widgets still well and healthy
+- Close the app and restart to see your widgets still well and healthy (auto save)
 - Use the timer, todo list, or sticky notes
-- Drag the widgets around
+- Drag the widgets around (grab by the title)
-- Rename the widgets
+- Rename the widgets (double click the title)

 ----------------------

 Built with Electron.js, using HTML/CSS and Javascript.
+Not packaged yet, so run from terminal with npm start.